wxsd-sales/translation-pattern-macro/README.md

 # Translation Pattern Macro

-This Webex Device macro lets you easily create locally managed translations patterns which can be use to re-direct a dialled number to another destination.
+This Webex Device macro lets you easily create locally managed translations patterns which can be used to re-direct a dialled number to another destination.

 ## Overview